P3enguin/THNB-CTF/README.md

 Trying to debug it with gdb , no main entry;

-since the name is Packer , I did some research about packing executables .
+Since the name is Packer , I did some research about packing executables .
 I found that you can compress your ELF files, to make it hard to analyse and reverse, and also decrease the size of the executable.

-using the `upx` tool we can decompress it;
+Using the `upx` tool we can decompress it;

 `upd -d packer`

 ![alt text](https://i.imgur.com/rimXUI5.png)

-after compressing it We can find the main function now .
+After compressing It We can find the main function now .

 Lets take a look at the binary using gdb;